 East Harlem, New York City, June 2015 - In an independent report released on a fatal natural gas explosion that occurred at 9:31 a.m. on March 12, 2014 in the East Harlem section Manhattan, New York City, the National Transportation Safety Board found that a defective pipe joint that allowed gas to leak from a gas main into the building; and an earlier break in a sewer line that caused the gas main to sag and over-strain the faulty joint, were the cause of the accident.
 The United States National Transportation Safety Board (NTSB) is responsible at the Federal government level for probing accidents relating to pipelines and the transportation of perilous materials.

-Both of these faults caused the explosion and resultant fire which claimed eight lives after it leveled 2 five-storey buildings located north of 116th Street, at 1644 and 1646 Park Avenue; injured fifty; displaced hundreds of families and ruined several small businesses in the area.
+Both of these faults caused the explosion and resultant fire which claimed eight lives after it leveled 2 five-story buildings located north of 116th Street, at 1644 and 1646 Park Avenue; injured fifty; displaced hundreds of families, and ruined several small businesses in the area.
+Keep reading to learn more from our gas explosion attorneys at Banville Law.

 The board also found out that while the blast was caused by the above two failings, there were a number of other causal agents that contributed to the severity of the accident including the failure of neighborhood inhabitants to report the gas odor they detected and the failure of Consolidated Edison, the utility service that services New York, to notify the Fire Department as soon as the company was alerted.